San Ramon's Oak Creek: 1965–1968 homes & subdivision history

 Oak Creek today

-Here's what the original Oak Creek model homes look like in 2024.
+Here's what the original Oak Creek model homes look like today.

 The Walnut today